What is Truth?

 1Co 1:18 For the preaching of the cross is to them that perish foolishness; but unto us which are saved it is the power of God.

-Joh 17:15 I pray not that You should take them out of the world, but that You should keep them from the evil.
+Joh 17:15 I pray not that you should take them out of the world, but that you should keep them from the evil.

 Joh 17:16 They are not of the world, even as I am not of the world.